petros05/EchoMind/README.md

 6. The React app updates:
    - `partialText` for live captions.
    - `captions` when finalized text is received.
-7. The user can then query OpenAI via HTTP POST `/api/openai/query`, sending the transcript and a query type.
+7. The user can then query OpenAI via:
+   - HTTP POST `/api/openai/query` for non‑streaming responses (kept for compatibility), or
+   - HTTP GET `/api/openai/query/stream` using **Server‑Sent Events (SSE)** for streaming, token‑by‑token responses used by the React chat UI.

 ### Frontend (`client`)